libor-m/scrimer/doc/0-prepare-reference.rst

     # check downloaded data integrity
     md5sum -c md5sum.txt
-    cat *.md5|md5sum -c
+    cat *.md5 | md5sum -c

-Unpack the genome - this differs for genomes some are in single .fa, some are split by chromosomes:
+Unpack the genome - this differs for genomes some are in single .fa, some are split by chromosomes.
+Some archives are *tarbombs*, so unpack to ``chromFa`` directory to avoid possible mess:

 .. code-block:: bash

+    mkdir chromFa
-    tar xvzf chromFa.tar.gz
+	tar xvzf chromFa.tar.gz -C chromFa

 Create concatenated genome, use Heng Li's :ref:`sort-alt <sortalt>` to get common ordering of chromosomes:

 .. code-block:: bash

-    find chromFa -type f|sort-alt -N|xargs cat > $GENOME.fa
+    find chromFa -type f | sort-alt -N | xargs cat > $GENOME.fa

 Downlaod all needed annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^